erikrose/status/README.md

 * Confirmed my fix made peep work on Windows.
 * Triaged pyelasticsearch PRs.
 Merged a couple of small ones.
+* The hash output in peep now includes the actual version numbers of packages, so you can just paste it straight into your requirements.txt.
+* Helped rhelmer switch Socorro's deployment to peep.
+* Don't indent the hash output so you don't have to dedent when pasting into reqs.txt.

 2013-08-20
 ----------